 The sun rose the next morning on a palace in turmoil.
 What had the mute Alexander really meant by giving his ring to Perdiccas?
 Had he meant to declare him the permanent heir to his throne and empire, or had he merely meant to appoint him caretaker until the question of the succession could be settled properly?
 Perdiccas had every reason to believe the former, while the rest of the Bodyguards, including Ptolemy, had just as much motivation to believe the latter.
 Still gathered around the body of Alexander, which had been moved to lie in state next to his vacant throne, the Bodyguards argued with one another over a fundamentally unanswerable question.

 Ptolemy saw no choice but to publicly support this plan, but he was not at all pleased by it in his heart of hearts, for he was not to be one of the four regents who were given governing authority.
-Of course, this was no real surprise, given his and Perdiccas’s mutual dislike of one another.
-In light of the wiliness he displayed on many other occasions, it’s tempting to ascribe to him some motivating role in what happened next.
+Of course, this was no real surprise, given his and Perdiccas’s mutual dislike.
+In light of the wiliness he displayed on many other occasions, it’s tempting to ascribe to him some precipitating role in what happened next.

-The rank-and-file army of Alexander had been riven with more and more tensions of its own in recent years.
-Many of the Macedonian and Greek soldiers who had marched forth with him all those years ago were nonplussed by their king’s determination to forge a multi-ethnic, multicultural empire.
-They loathed the foreigners who entered their ranks, labeling them one and all “barbarians,” that all-purpose Greek word for anyone who wasn’t Greek.
+Alexander’s army had been riven with more and more tensions of its own in recent years.
+Many of the Macedonian and Greek soldiers who had marched forth with him more than a decade before were nonplussed by their king’s determination to forge a multi-ethnic, multicultural empire.
+They loathed the foreigners who entered their ranks, labeling them one and all “barbarians,” that arrogant, all-purpose Greek dismissal of anyone who wasn’t Greek.
 Now, they were incensed by the idea that the heir to the pan-Grecian throne should issue from such a corrupted vessel as Roxana.
 They wanted Alexander’s brother Arrhidaeus to become king; better a half-wit than a half-breed, they reasoned.

 Meleager may have believed that he had won at this point, that he would rule Alexander’s empire henceforward as the power behind King Philip III.
 But if so, he had failed to take the full measure of Perdiccas.
 One report claims that Meleager’s men actually cornered Perdiccas in the city with only a tiny honor guard by his side — but the general looked so intimidating in the battle regalia he had donned, and gave his would-be captors a look of such withering contempt, that they stood meekly aside and let him walk past them.